Outdoor Behavioral Healthcare (OBHC)

 Does insurance cover the cost for OBHC?

-The Outdoor Achievement Group, L.L.C. does not bill insurers directly for therapeutic camping.
-The family is responsible for satisfying the cost for therapeutic camping and submitting a claim to their insurance company.
+The Outdoor Achievement Group, L.L.C. does not bill insurers directly for OBHC activities.
+The family is responsible for satisfying the cost for OBHC activities and submitting a claim to their insurance company.
 We will provide a coded bill that includes the information most insurers require for reimbursement.
 Some insurers require additional forms.
 We will help you complete any necessary forms so that you can be reimbursed for any covered services.
 Increasingly, insurers will reimburse families for a portion of the cost for their therapeutic camping experience.
 For example, your insurer may cover the cost for any individual, family, or group therapy that happens during wilderness treatment.
 Please contact your insurance provider regarding coverage.
-The Outdoor Achievement Group, L.L.C. suggests consulting with an independent company (e.g., see below) that is committed to helping families maximize their insurance reimbursement if they experience difficulties with their claim.

 References